DigiDago/moodle-block_news_forum_slider/README.md

 # Per instance configuration  #

 - Option to display site news or course news or both
-- Maximum number of site announcements to display
+- Maximum number of site / course announcements to display
-- Maximum period (in days) to show site announcements for
+- Maximum period (in days) to show site / course announcements for
 - Display link to older news items
 - Show bullet (dots) navigation on bottom of slider